jimmyhuydev/notes/logs.md

 ## August 2026

 * It is hard to find IT jobs in Melbourne.
-I keep playing with my homelab.
+I keep playing with my homelab, building resume and coverletter for each application.
-* After 8 years without find jobs, now I am learning how to build resume and cover letter again to find jobs.
 * Starting to learn driving forklift to find works with flexible hours.

 ## July 2026